MicrosoftDocs/intellicode/docs/faq.md

 ## Q. How much does it cost?

 IntelliCode will always have a substantive free tier.
-During the free preview, we are evaluating capabilities that may be charged for once we exit preview.
+During the preview, IntelliCode is free while we evaluate capabilities.
+Some of the features may no longer be free after the preview period is complete.

 ## Q. When will IntelliCode be released?